 To build a successful digital presence, one must first master the fundamental concepts of search visibility.
 Simply put, what is rank tracking?
 It is the systematic practice of monitoring a website’s specific position in search engine results for predefined target keywords over a period of time.

-When users type a query into a search engine, the search algorithm returns thousands of results.
-The position a specific webpage occupies on that list is its rank.
-Because search algorithms constantly update and competitors continually publish new materials, these positions change constantly.
+When users type a query into Google or Bing, the search engine returns thousands of results.
+The position your webpage holds on that list is its rank.
+Search engines update their algorithms often.
+Competitors publish new content daily.
+Because of this, your website’s position changes all the time.

 Why Monitoring Search Positions Matters